Child Protective Services (CPS) and Foster Care Services

 - Contact the Children’s System of Care/Family and Children's Services at 916-872-6549 or Toll Free at 866-293-1940 to make a report if you have knowledge of, or suspect a child is being abused or neglected.

-- Please have as much information available regarding the child and family; such as names, addresses, and ages, to ensure that CPS staff may make contact with the family as needed.
+- Please have as much information available regarding the child and family; such as names, addresses, and ages, to ensure that CPS staff may respond to the family's needs quickly and accurately.

 For Mandated Reporters